kira-vlsv/trello-demo-project/README.md

 ### <a name="RunJob"> 3.
 Run Jenkins job and get results </a>

 <img width="50%" title="Jenkins-Job" src="images/Jenkins-Job.png">

+## <a name="RunActions"> Run tests remotely using Github Actions </a>

+The GitHub workflow has been set up, and the Allure Report is published on GitHub Pages.
+Example: [Allure Report](https://kira-vlsv.github.io/trello-demo-project/23/).

 ## <a name="AllureReport"> Reporting with Allure </a>